Scezaquer/dubious-programming-language/README.md

 ```
 Is, and is equivalent to `for (;;)` in C

-Undefined variables default to 0.

-Constants may be defined anywhere in the global scope and are valid everywhere in the file, even
+Constants may be defined anywhere in the global scope and are valid everywhere in the project, even
-before they are declared.
+before they are declared or in different files.
 Constants may only be declared once, and must be initialized at the time
 they are declared.
 They are essentially just aliases for literals, so expressions cannot be assigned to them,
 only literals.
 If I implement expression pre-processing then maybe it'll become possible to have
 combinations of literals instead.
 Right now #define is more versatile.